Long Way Home, Inc.

 Current Status: Seeking Funding - Under Construction

 In addition to the standard educational curriculum, the Vocational School will offer coursework in radically sustainable construction, carpentry, masonry, mechanics, electrical, welding, and horticulture, along with the business and technology aspects of alternative energy production.
 The project aims to foster a new group of Guatemalan students, environmentalist and entrepreneurs, uniquely equipped to innovate in the field of sustainability and construction.
-Long Way Home's role will be to fundraise for the project, construct the school, and oversee the new curriculum's implementation.
+Long Way Home's role is to fundraise for the project, construct the school, and oversee the new curriculum's implementation.

-The Vocational School will provide a venue for young Comalapans to learn such trades as masonry, carpentry, and bicycle repair.
+The Vocational School will provide a venue for young Comalapans to learn such trades as masonry, carpentry, bicycle repair, and sustainable construction.
 The workshops in the school will serve as hands-on classrooms, and will be viable businesses where the students will work as apprentices to professionals in each field.
 The income generated by the workshops will pay the teachers' salaries, helping the school near its goal of financial sustainability.
 The school will also include an area where students can learn alternative energy production.
 Once the school is successfully producing alternative fuels, the sale of fuel will provide additional funding for the institution.

 Using environmentally friendly construction methods such as trash bottles, rammed earth, and earth bag, the school is a practical demonstration of how to reuse discarded materials.
 The locals who participate in the school's construction have hands-on experience with these money-saving construction techniques and will hopefully apply their new knowledge within the community.

 Environmental education will be a main focus of the school's new curriculum.
 From organic permaculture to environmentally friendly construction methods, young Comalapans will be learning responsible stewardship of the Earth through their coursework.
-The addition of alternative fuel production education should make a long-term impact on the surrounding communities as well.